Tides of Transformation: Water, Memory, and the Shaping of Jacksonville

 Registration Required

-This program is presented in partnership with the St. Johns Riverkeeper’s Resilient Ribault project and is part of the Museum’s commitment to connecting arts and gardens to contemporary issues and celebrating the power of community.
+Presented in partnership with the St. Johns Riverkeeper’s Resilient Ribault project, this program reflects the Museum’s commitment to connect arts and gardens to contemporary issues and celebrating the power of community, made possible with generous support from Lauren and Ted Baker.

 Tuesday January 13